mono/monodevelop/README.md

 Don't give up!
 Add an issue to [the issue tracker](https://github.com/fsharp/fsharpbinding/issues).
 You issue will be seen by the developers.

-Users of Windows XP wishing to use this project are advised to select the `windows-xp` entry in the _branch_ pulldown menu entry above, and follow the variant instructions which will then be presented.
+Users of Windows XP wishing to use this project are advised to read the instruction in this [fork](https://github.com/satyagraha/fsharpbinding/tree/windows-xp)

 ### Notes for Developers